-Are High Interest Installment Loans any Better than Payday Loans?
+Are High Interest Installment Loans any Better than Quick Payday Loans?

-What Makes High Interest Installment Loans Better than Payday Loans?
+What Makes High Interest Installment Loans Better than Quick Payday Loans?

 When it comes to high interest installment loans, they may be a better choice than payday loans because of the extended repayment time.
-Bloomberg confirms that unlike payday loans, installment loans have repayment terms that range from 90 days to 18 months.
+Bloomberg confirms that unlike quick payday loans, installment loans have repayment terms that range from 90 days to 18 months.
 However, to get a lengthier loan, the borrower must usually consent to income verification and a credit check, so those who have blemishes on their credit reports may hesitate to request this kind of loan.
 In this situation, a payday loan may be better.
+Of course, you should know what you need for a payday loan…

 Second-Generation Loan Products